-Tip #1 – Make a List
+1. Make a List

 This might sound like a strange piece of advice when heading out to shop at yard sales where you have no idea what you’ll find.
 It’s not like you’re running to the grocery store where you have your pick of 80 different varieties of canned tomatoes.

 Take a quick look through the house and jot down any items you want to keep an eye out for.
 Maybe an end table for the living room or a lamp to bring some extra light to a guest room.

 If there is something you know you’ll have a hard time passing up but just do not need, write that down too.
 Hopefully you’ll remember to leave the adorable cake plate for someone else when you glance at your list and see “No more serving platters!” in large bold letters.

-Tip #2 – Bring Cash in Small Denominations
+2. Bring Cash in Small Denominations

 Have enough on hand in case you find that perfect larger item such as a piece of furniture or musical instrument, but not so much that you might spend more than you can afford.

 Make sure you have small bills for two reasons.
 First, change is often depleted quickly.
 (Though yard sale hosts are advised to stock up on lots of change in this day and age of twenty-dispensing ATMs!)

 3. Get an Early Start